 That also happens to be the second person I've worked for who decided to chart his own course and one of many friends who freed themselves from the clutches of corporate control.

-It is our hope that humility and patience will lead to exaltation as
+It is our hope that humility and patience will lead to exaltation as we carve through powder with grins on our faces.

 The Stoke Meter is reading high right now.
 As in I'm stoked.